marchyman/GeoTag/README.md

   Mac running macOS Sequoia 15.7.
 Suggest using other methods of zooming the map.
 - paste sometimes not enabled after cut.
 Can not reproduce on demand.

-## GeoTag 5.5

-### Updates

-- Make the number of minutes used to match images around track log endpoints a program setting that can be changed by the user.
-The setting used to be fixed at 6 hours.
-The new default is 120 minutes.

-- Update City, State, Country, and Country Code metadata whenever an image location is changed.

-- exiftool version 13.25

-### Bug Fixes

-- (5.5.3) Fix state not updating in HEIC files.
-- undo/redo is again working
-- GeoTag GPX file waypoint parsing bug fix from bhostetler18

-### See the file named *History* for earlier changes and bug fixes

 ---